 A wholesaler must be a great communicator, negotiator and great at building & fostering connections with different distributors & manufacturers.
-Not be afraid of putting yourself out there in social settings such as going to trade shows to make new connections with suppliers.
-It's more of a people's business.
+Don't be afraid of putting yourself out there in social settings such as going to trade shows to make new connections with suppliers.
+Your role is more of an Amazon middleman.
 Also being great at building systems and working with numbers.

 A private label person has to have creativity.
 Always thinking outside of the box to come up with new product innovations or ways to increase the value of existing products and come up with creative ways to convey that higher value through great branding, pictures & copywriting.